Frequently Asked Questions

 Q: What are meals like on this tour?

 A: Excellent food is a priority for the tour organizers.
-In general, the cuisine is one of the most popular aspects of travel in the Caucasus.
-In the summer months, many local seasonal foods are available, ensuring a diverse range of dishes that can accommodate folks with any dietary concerns.
+In general, the cuisine is one of the most popular aspects of a John Graham tour.
+In the spring-summer-fall months, many local seasonal foods are available, ensuring a diverse range of dishes that can accommodate a range of diets.
 Vegetarian, gluten-free, nut-allergic... no problem.
 Tell your tour guide, and the appropriate food will be ordered.
 Typically, the package-tours provide three meals per day, with beers and house wines included.
 We also provide coffee, ice-cream, and in general seek to pamper our guests!
 On the tour bus, water will be provided by the tour.
 Mark your water bottle to refill and save the landfill from plastic wastage.
-Breakfast will be served at the hotel/guesthouses between 8am-9am, with early risers having the opportunity to serve themselves coffee or tea by prior request (please indicate if you would like this service).
+Breakfast will be served at the hotel/guesthouses between 8am-9am, with early risers having the opportunity to serve themselves coffee or tea by prior request.
 The tour day begins between 9:00-9:15am.
 Lunches will be around 1-2pm, usually at restaurants but also sometimes picnics, and dinners will typically be around 7:30pm.
 Every day is scheduled in order to arrive at the destination by 5:30-6:30pm in order to have a rest before dinner.
 Under rare circumstances such as traffic accidents, bad weather, or other unforeseen circumstances, we may arrive late.
 Your flexibility and patience in this regard is appreciated.

 Q: Are alcoholic beverages included?

 A: This depends on your tour package.
 In general, the answer is a hearty yes!
-All you can drink house wines and beers are provided.
-Extra wines or spirits are up to you.
+House wines and beers are provided.
+Specialty drinks or spirits are not included.

 Q: What is the Supra tradition?

 A: Among the many things that Georgia is famous for, the tradition of welcoming guests is paramount.
-We guarantee that you will be the honored guests at several traditional supra feasts throughout the tour, both in homes and in restaurants – an occasion which calls for the best in home cooked meals, homemade wine, toasts, and song.
-In general, the series of toasts present an opportunity for each person at the table to share some thoughts and impressions to the entire group.
+The tradition of making theme toasts, sometimes followed by traditional singing, has become a staple of John Graham tours.
+We may be floating in the Mediterranean, but we still like to acknowledge the importance of the themes that are ever-lasting, such as Family, Peace, Gratitude, Beauty, Honoring the Departed, and Justice.
 To create an inclusive, safe, and sincere environment, a toast master leads the series of toast themes, while also serving as something of an master of ceremonies for the evening's entertainment.
 To read more, see the Wikipedia article on the Georgian feasting tradition called "supra."

 Electronics, Internet, Photography: